KTStephano/StratusGFX/README.md

 Make sure your graphics drivers are up-to-date.

+On Linux you will likely need to install the following packages:

+    libgl1-mesa-dev
+    libxext-dev

+(or the equivalent for your distro)

 ## Option 1: Standard Build

 This is the preferred build if all you want to do is build the examples and run them.